 John Carroll: Thank you, Michael.
 Next Bob Lamendola will take us through a very impressive transformation that RICOH has undergone with his leadership.

 Bob Lamendola: Thank you, John.
 RICOH is an information management and digital services company.
 In the past two years, we have brought our IT framework to all of our service areas.
-This improved our relationships with customers and also with our employees.
+This improved our great customer relationships and also those with our employees.

 One technological innovation we use is Remote Visual Assistance.
 This tool allows the installation process to be faster and more efficient.
 It leads to an increase in customer satisfaction, and it increases employee morale, as well.